 Introduction to paper, direct, and photographic stencil techniques.
 6 hours a week.
-Prerequisite: ART 113.
+Prerequisites: ART 113 and 115 or instructor approval.

 ART 355 Photo Process for Printmaking I. (3) F

 Introduction to photographic principles and skills for photomechanical printmaking processes, including photosilkscreen, photolitho, and photoetching.
 6 hours a week.
 Prerequisite: ART 201 or equivalent.